-Sandy Richards-Brown is a retired Advanced-Practice Public Health/Pediatric Oncology Nurse, and lives with her husband, Jim Brown, on the Puget Sound, WA, after 40 years in the East Bay San Francisco area and 8 in Southern Oregon.
-They spend much of the winter in Sedona, Arizona, Hawaii, Florida, and other warmer places.
-Dr. Jim Brown is a retired Environmental Sciences and Biology/Zoology Professor Emeritus from a major West Coast University.
+Sandy Richards-Brown is a retired Advanced-Practice Public Health/Pediatric Oncology Nurse.
+She lives with her husband, Jim, on the southern Oregon Coast, after 40 years in the East Bay San Francisco area and (Sandy) 8 in Southern California.
+They spend much of the winter in Arizona, Hawaii, Florida, and other warmer places.
+Dr. Jim Brown is an Environmental Sciences and Biology/Zoology Professor Emeritus from a major West Coast University, where he taught for 37 years.

-Jim and Sandy travel often for photography and have visited, either together or separately, Africa a total of 6 times, (usually on their own), the Cayman Islands, the Galapagos several times, Hawaii, the SW National Parks, New England, Costa Rica, Jamaica, Hungary, Copenhagen, Brazil, Australia, Ecuador, Alaska, The Canadian National Parks, Nova Scotia, Sanibel Island and the East coast of Florida, US Civil War sites, The Great Lakes and Midwest, and more.
+Jim and Sandy travel often for photography and have visited, either together or separately, Africa a total of 7 times, (usually on their own), the Cayman Islands, the Galapagos several times, Hawaii, the SW National Parks, New England, Costa Rica, Jamaica, Hungary, Copenhagen, Brazil, Australia, Ecuador, Alaska, the Canadian National Parks, Nova Scotia, Sanibel Island and the East coast of Florida regularly, US Civil War sites, The Great Lakes and Midwest, and more.

-In 2014, they spent a wonderful 2 months in Africa -Johannesburg South Africa, Botswana, Namibia,and the Caprivi Stri.
-Since Jim has been to Africa a number of times and knows it very well, they just rented a 4-wheel-drive small diesel Toyota truck and booked their own lodges and itinerary.
-They hooked up again with their a wonderful guide, "Face", and with his extensive knowledge of his homeland, we went to some unforgettable non-tourist wildlife areas.
-The birds and wildlife were exquisite.
+In 2014, they spent a wonderful 2 months in Africa - Johannesburg South Africa, Botswana, Namibia, Zambia, and the Caprivi Strip.
+Since they know Africa very well, they just rent a 4-wheel-drive small diesel Toyota truck and booked their own lodges and itinerary.
+They always hook up with their wonderful personal guide, Ifacio "Face" Sambo, an indigenous Bushman.
+With his extensive knowledge of his homeland, he always finds us unforgettable non-tourist wildlife areas.
+The birds and wildlife are just exquisite.

-They were fortunate to travel to Australia for 2 months in 2016, before the wildfires ravaged many of the national parks.
-They spent 7 weeks in Hawaii at Christmas 2019 and 2022, and planned another 2 months in Africa in May 2020.
-Alas, Covid took over all of our lives and they were grounded.
-They plan to use their "vouchers" and "credits" on another Africa trip, planned for spring of 2022.
-Hopefully, the world will be more normal by then.
-(Addendum: heading for Africa for sure April 2022)
+Jim and Sandy were fortunate to travel to Australia for 2 months in 2016, before the wildfires ravaged many of the national parks.
+They spent 6 weeks in Hawaii at Christmas 2019 and 2022, and another 2 months in Africa in May 2022.

 Sandy and Jim are active members of: